The battle for legal marijuana is heating up in Rhode Island

 Looking forward to April, we expect serious discussions at the committee hearings in both the House and Senate.
 Regulate Rhode Island and its coalition partners are prepared to address every angle of the issue.

 Please be sure to sign up for MPP’s alerts so that you can stay up-to-date on the progress we make in Rhode Island.
-Please spread the word so we can grow our coalition, and let your lawmakers know you want them to follow the Bay State’s lead!
+And spread the word so we can grow our coalition, and let lawmakers know that 2017 is the year to legalize, regulate, and tax marijuana!